Senserva-LLC/Senserva-Inquisitor/README.md

 This is **Beta 1** of the $${\color{LimeGreen}Senserva Inquisitor}$$, a free product designed to make it easy to know the security state of all the Entra IDs a technical team supports.  $${\color{LimeGreen}Inq.exe}$$ can be used by either IT teams or Security teams.

 You can just look for top issues or you can drill deep on the state of each Entra ID you manage, the data and interface support both.
-You can also easily edit the content of the Inq.exe user interface or create your own.
+You can also easily edit the content of the  $${\color{LimeGreen}Inq.exe}$$ user interface or create your own.

 Senserva built this product to automate its own use of Entra ID, conditional access usage, log monitoring and configuration drift management.
 As we showed to more people we realized our best next step is to make it freely available.
 Senserva also makes an enterprise, MSP and MSSP supporting Security Drift Management product.